BIM33020 - Stock: meaning of: what is work in progress

 • manufactured products,

 Manufactured products covers uncompleted products in which the manufacturer retains title to the materials incorporated in the product.
-The uncompleted work is represented by a physical asset capable of sale by the manufacturer and to which a ‘net realisable value,' as envisaged in paragraph 21 of SSAP9 ( BIM33140), may be attributed.
+The uncompleted work is represented by a physical asset capable of sale by the manufacturer and to which a ‘net realisable value’ (BIM33140) may be attributed.

 Contracts for services covers uncompleted services, including: